Sejong Center: History

-After the Seoul National Hall was destroyed by fire in 1972, the City Council of Seoul commissioned the construction of a venue to continue the cultural heritage of that structure.
-Built in 1978, commissioned by the City of Seoul, Sejong Center was largely unsupported financially for 20 years, being under the control of the Special City of Seoul.
-In 1999, the center was placed under control of a foundation governed by civilians whose passion for the arts fueled its massive newfound success.
-This venue hosted Miss Universe 1980.
+After the Seoul National Hall was destroyed by fire in 1972, the construction of a venue to continue the cultural heritage of that structure was proposed.
+Construction began in 1974, and it completed on April 14, 1978.
+In 1999, the center was placed under control of a foundation.

 The center's design was based on a fusion of Korean national symbols and the western architectural designs.
 The name "Sejong" is from the 4th ruling king of the Joseon Dynasty, Sejong the Great.

 On 23 September 2012, the Seoul Metropolitan Government started on a trial basis, a 550-m designated section of Sejong-ro as pedestrian-only but permitted for cyclists.
 The section includes the road from the Gwanghwamun three-way intersection, along Gwanghwamun Plaza in front of the Sejong Center to the Sejong-ro intersection.

 Facilities

-The Sejong Center is made up of many different halls, centers and theaters.

 Main Auditorium

 The "Big" Theater as it is called in Korean, is a technologically advanced theater.
 It opened in 1999 to show Shim Hyung-rae's Yonggary and has a capacity for 3,000 people and is the biggest Theater at the country.